Reduce your risk significantly by adopting some basic best practices.

 Back Up the Data on Your Computer and Your Mobile Devices

 You can now easily back up many mobile devices to the cloud storage space that is owned and hosted by a vendor such as Google, iCloud or Box.
 But use caution when sending financial information to cloud storage, which is more appropriate for photos, contacts and media.
+Learn more about cloud security from Norton, a leading digital security provider.

 Talk to Your Children and Family About Internet Security